fv3rdugo/opensource.guide/_articles/ca/getting-paid.md

   </p>
 </aside>

-If you're looking for financial support, there are two paths to consider.
+Si estàs cercant recolzament econòmic, hi ha dos camins a considerar.
 You can fund your own time as a contributor, or you can find organizational funding for the project.

-## Funding your own time
+## Finançant el teu propi temps

-Today, many people get paid to work part- or full-time on open source.
-The most common way to get paid for your time is to talk to your employer.
+Avui dia, molta gent cobra per treballs a temps parcial o complert en codi obert.
+La forma més habitual de cobrar pel teu temps és parlar amb l'empresa.

 It's easier to make a case for open source work if your employer actually uses the project, but get creative with your pitch.
 Maybe your employer doesn't use the project, but they use Python, and maintaining a popular Python project help attract new Python developers.
 Maybe it makes your employer look more developer-friendly in general.